UVC Disinfection Lamps Keep Black Fungus at Bay, Why and How?

 What’s the UVC lamp’s efficacy?

-Cold thermal foggers are the most popular fogging machines used to destroy virus.
-When used in conjunction with an air conditioner, they spray a disinfectant throughout the device to destroy and damage virus.
+Cold thermal foggers are the most popular fogging machines used to destroy viruses.
+When used in conjunction with an air conditioner, they spray a disinfectant throughout the device to destroy and damage viruses.
 The main advantage of this approach is that it allows the spray to penetrate all parts of the device rather than just one.
 It’s also likely that the spray could disrupt the HVAC unit’s circuit board.

 - Is usually more successful than other options.

 - It enables you to minimize the use of chemicals.

 - Virus cells can be eliminated in 99.9% of cases.

 The upshot is that using UV lights to destroy viruses can remove all viruses in your home or company without requiring the use of toxic chemicals or the installation of expensive foggers.
 Since the light penetrates the virus, it is extremely successful at removing the virus from the lamp’s target area.
 UV-C lamps may be used for a variety of purposes, including air purification, food sanitation, furniture disinfection, and drying and curing.